LocalResearchGroup/llm-foundry/README.md

 This repository is based on MosaicML's [llm-foundry](https://github.com/mosaicml/llm-foundry) under the Apache 2.0 license.
-We thank MosaicML for their foundational work in large language model training infrastructure.
+We thank MosaicML for their foundational work in large language model training infrastructure!

 # LLM Foundry